thebiffman/livestreamer-sharp-ui/README.md

 You need .NET framework installed and livestreamer downloaded to be able to use this application.

 ## Features todo
-- Able to choose quality (its always best now
+- Able to choose quality (its always best now)
-- Probably more stuff
+- Actually using the chosen media player. (now it always lets livestreamer decide)

 ## Changelog